MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

         Where:
         * *\<app-name>* is an optional display name for the service principal.
 If you leave off the `--name` option, a GUID is generated as the display name.
         * *\<subscription-ID>* is the GUID that uniquely identifies your subscription in Azure.
-        * *\<resource-group-name>* is the name of a resource group that contains the Azure Container Registry.
+        * *\<resource-group-name>* is the name of a resource group that contains the Azure Container Apps container.
 Role-based access control (RBAC) is on the resource group level.

         Save the output of this command for the next step, in  particular, the client ID and client secret.